vivid-planet/comet-docs/docs/Overview/index.md

 id: Overview
 ---

-Comet DXP is a highly customizable platform for building modern applications based on a headless CMS.
+COMET DXP is a highly customizable platform for building modern applications based on a headless CMS.

 The following design principles are considered:
 * [The Twelve-Factor App](https://12factor.net/)